Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 For these reasons, the C standard library mentioned above is almost always linked dynamically.

-As always, there are tradeoffs.
+There are some tradeoffs.
 A small amount of overhead may be added to function calls, since the process of function lookups is more involved, and the need to locate and load the shared libray into memory at runtime can incur a fixed amount of startup overhead.

 ## Sharing global state

-One thing shared libraries cannot do is share global state between programs running in separate processes.
-Each process has its own separate address space of memory it can access, and interprocess communication requires special protocols.
-However, in our case there is only one program, the Python interpreter, running in a single process.
-A shared library can share global state between separate Python extension modules [^10] running in the same process, since only a single copy of the library is loaded into memory.
+Shared libraries cannot share global state between programs running in separate processes; each process has its own separate address space of memory it can access, and interprocess communication requires special protocols.
+Nevertheless, a shared library _can_ be used to share global state between separate Python extension modules that were dynamically loaded by a Python interpreter running in the same process, since only a single copy of the library is loaded into memory.
 This is the means we chose for sharing special function error handling state between extension modules.

 Note that the title of this article isn't entirely accurate.
 A Python extension module is itself a shared library which is loaded by the Python interpreter at runtime.
 Thus SciPy actually ships many shared libaries and has done so from its